Ghibli Museum Introduction

 Ghibli Museum Tour

 The lower floor of the museum tells the history of animation and the science behind it with the use Ghibli's famous characters.
 The most interesting display (it has its own 'the making of' display) uses a series of models of characters from Totoro which are spun around at high speed.
-Stroke lights hit the spinning models and suddenly it looks like cat busses are running around a tree.
+Stroke lights hit the spinning models and suddenly it looks like cat buses are running around a tree.

 After, you can check out the large open space and look up the show times at the theater.
 To enter the theater you need to present your ticket which they stamp to prevent people from watching twice.